crossbeam-rs/rfcs/text/2017-05-02-atomic-api.md

 Consider a node in a skiplist.
 It consists of: key, value, tower.
 The tower is an array of atomic pointers.
 To save a level of indirection, it is wise to lay out the entire tower inside the node.
-This means that nodes are dynamically sized.
+Since towers consist of variable number of pointers, skiplist nodes are dynamically sized.

 Another example might be arrays backing hash-tables or Chase-Lev deques.
 They too are dynamically sized so it might make sense to lay out the length together with